-- Far more terrifying stories/ Though Who could always be scary, it was definitely during this time when Holmes and Hinchcliff were in control that the stories started getting darker and indeed many villains who had been in the show for years were a lot more scary in the early Baker era.
+- Far more terrifying stories: Though Who could always be scary, it was definitely during this time when Holmes and Hinchcliff were in control that the stories started getting darker and indeed many villains who had been in the show for years were a lot more scary in the early Baker era.
 The Daleks for instance are far more frightening in “Genesis of the Daleks” than they had been in the Pertwee era.
 In the Pertwee era they were almost stock villains, but Genesis really takes us into their hatred for other life forms more than ever before and returns them to their roots as powerful allegories for the Nazi’s.
 Similarly the deformed Master is far grittier and nastier than Delgado’s charming, gentlemanly villain.
-Though Delgado is still my favourite, the deformed Master scared me much, much, much more growing up.
-That image of his face on the grandfather clock will haunt me forever.
+Though Delgado is still my favourite, the deformed Master scared me much, much more growing up.
+That image of his face on the grandfather clock will haunted me throughout my childhood.
 Even the Sontarans are a lot scarier here as well.
 “The Sontaran Experiment” shows a much nastier side of the creatures than their previous appearance in the Pertwee era.
 Linx was a somewhat likable, charming villain where as Styre is brutal, gestapo officer type of villain in comparison.

-- Greater variety of settings/ After the Hartnell era, Tom Bakers time definitely see’s the greatest amount of visits to alien planets and other periods.
+- Greater variety of settings: After the Hartnell era, Tom Bakers time definitely see’s the greatest amount of visits to alien planets and other periods.
 Some seasons see no visits to contemporary earth at all which is very refreshing after the Pertwee era.

-- It revealed more about the Time Lords/ Some have seen this as a bad thing, preferring the Time Lords to remain mysterious, but I liked finding out more about the time lords.
+- It revealed more about the Time Lords: Some have seen this as a bad thing, preferring the Time Lords to remain mysterious, but I liked finding out more about the time lords.
 It was interesting to see another more corrupt side to their society, and I like the fact that during the Baker era we were introduced to more time lord characters like Morbius, Rassilon, Borusa and Romana the first female Time Lord character.
 It made a refreshing change from it always being the Master

 Things I didn’t like

-- Too much humour/ This is a problem with later Baker stories.
+- Too much humour: This is a problem with later Baker stories.
 I am no opposed to their being any humour in Doctor Who, but it should never bee overwhelming like it was in season 17.
 Whilst earlier Baker stories may have made certain villains scarier later ones made them seem like bumbling clowns in comparison.
 Not as bad as Missy, but still look at how the Sontaans are portrayed in “The Invasion of Time” and the Daleks in “Destiny of the Daleks”.